defcronyke/epaper-idf/README.md

 ---

-## Git Fork-based CI/CD Method (beta, no OTA support yet) - Remote build and install customized firmware
+## Git Fork-based CI/CD Method (beta, no OTA) - Remote build and install custom firmware

-### How to fork this project with CI/CD support to remotely build your own custom firmware
+### How to fork this project with CI/CD support to remotely build custom firmware

 ### Prerequisites (Git Fork-based CI/CD)